Want to learn more?Click below for CCP Frequently Asked Questions

 The staff at Edison State is available to assist high school guidance counselors and students with questions and concerns regarding Edison State CCP policies and procedures.
 Correspondence can be directed to the contacts listed below or my emailing CCP@edisonohio.edu.

-The number of high school credits that a student is eligible to take for college credit is determined by a formula established by the Ohio Department of Education.
-Students may be able to take up to 30 credits hours per academic year offered in a variety of formats.
-The formula used to determine credit hour eligibility factors in the number of non-CCP courses that the student is taking at their high school.
-Students may not exceed 120 credit hours over the course of their participation in the CCP program.
-Out of pocket expenses will apply for courses taken beyond state-provided funding.
+Students may be eligible to take up to 30 credits hours per academic year.
+The number of hours allowed is based upon a formula, which includes the number of non-CCP courses that the student is taking at their high school.
+Students may not exceed 120 credit hours throughout their participation in the program.
+Students will incur out-of-pocket expenses for courses taken that exceed state-provided funding.

 Course registration occurs prior to fall, spring and summer semesters.
 A registration form must be completed and submitted for each semester of participation.
 It is the student's responsibility to meet with his/her guidance counselor, complete the registration form and submit the form to Edison State for each participating semester.
 Registration forms may be submitted to the high school guidance counselor, to the Student Affairs office at the Piqua or Darke County campus or by emailing to CCP@edisonohio.edu.